johnballentine/advancedcpp01/README.md

-Use this command to compile the application: g++ main.cpp stringer.cpp -o bin/output
+Use this command to compile the application:\n g++ main.cpp stringer.cpp -o bin/output